dwjoyce/pythonbook/appendices/Python summary.rst

 The following table summarises the types of data we have introduced in this book, along with examples of their values and operations you can perform on them:

 - **integers (int)** - integers are whole numbers, such as -1, 0, 1, 2, 3, 4, and so on.
 You convert to an integer data type using the ``int`` function.
 However, when doing so, make sure the argument passed in is an actual number, or else an error will be raised.
 If a floating point number is passed in, then the fractional part is dropped.
-If a string is passed in, ensure the stirng contains a single whole number, without even a fraction.
+If a string is passed in, ensure the stirng contains a single whole number, without even a fractional part.

   The operations that can be performed on an integer mainly include the arithmetic operators, such as ``+``, ``-``, ``*``, ``/`` (which results in a floating point answer), ``//`` (which results in an integer answer), ``**`` and ``%``.